anmol065/ToDo-LIst-web-application/README.md

 # ToDo-LIst-web-application
-A to-do list web application using JavaScript, HTML, and CSS might allow users to create a list of tasks that they need to complete.
-The user interface could be implemented using HTML and CSS, while the functionality of the application could be implemented using JavaScript.
+A to-do list web application built using JavaScript, Node.js, Express framework, EJS, HTML and CSS.
+It allows user to create, view and delete tasks for multiple lists.
+The user interface and styling are created using HTML and CSS while Express framework, EJS and body-parser is used for handling routing, templating and parsing of data.
+The application also uses a custom module to get the current day and display it as the title of the list.